Canon 1D X Mark II vs Nikon D5200

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D5200 was replaced by the Nikon D5300, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1DX Mark II and D5200 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D5200 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D5200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.